 Award winner: Dori Jones Yang's new middle-grade novel

 This book is written for young readers but thoroughly enjoyable to readers of all ages - including you!
 Please check with your local bookstore or order on amazon.com.
 Eager to see your reviews!

 The story: Twelve-year-old Leon struggles to balance the Emperor’s requirements—that he study English and keep the braid down his back—with his increasing love for all things American, especially the forbidden pleasures of baseball.

 The Forbidden Temptation of Baseball is a lively, nuanced novel based on the real-life experiences of 120 boys sent to America by the Emperor of China in the 1870s, expected to live with American families, get into college, learn technology, and return home to modernize China.

 Written for readers aged 10 to 14, this book highlights the challenges faced by children from other countries when they arrive in America.
-It is based on a little known story of U.S.-China relations and presents a very different perspective on the Chinese experience in the United States: not of laborers but of students.
 For more on The Forbidden Temptation of Baseball, including early reader reviews, click here.

 Published in twelve languages, Dori Jones Yang has written, co-authored, compiled, and translated a wide variety of books, including historical fiction, biographies, oral histories, and children’s books.
 A former foreign correspondent based in Hong Kong, Dori is fluent in Mandarin and has specialized in books relating to China.